reedhhw/bridgefy-ios-developer-1/README.md

 * **Direct transmission** is a mechanism used to deliver packets to a user that is nearby or visible (a connection has been detected).

-* **Mesh transmission** is a mechanism used to deliver offline packets even when the receiving user is not nearby or visible.
+* **Mesh transmission** is a mechanism used to deliver offline packets even when the receiving user isn't nearby or visible.
 It can be achieved taking advantage of other nearby peers; these receive the package, hold it, and forward to other peers trying to find the receiver.

 A message can be transmitted using mesh transmission, direct transmission, or both.
 The options used to achieve this will be discussed in the following section.